8.2. First level models

 8.2.2.1.
 Event-based

 To create an event-based design matrix, information about the trial type, onset time and duration of the events in the experiment are necessary.
-This can be provided by the user, or be part of the dataset if using a BIDS-compatible dataset or one of the nilearn dataset fetcher functions like nilearn.datasets.fetch_spm_multimodal_fmri, nilearn.datasets.fetch_language_localizer_demo_dataset, etc.
+This can be provided by the user, or be part of the dataset if using a BIDS-compatible dataset or one of the nilearn dataset fetcher functions like nilearn.datasets.fetch_spm_multimodal_fmri, nilearn.datasets.fetch_language_localizer_demo_dataset

 Refer to the examples below for usage under the different scenarios: